rascol/Raspberry-Pi-PPS-Client/README.md

 $ KERNEL=kernel7
 $ make bcm2709_defconfig
 ```
-Compile the kernel (takes about 28 minutes):
+Compile the kernel (takes about half an hour):
 ```
 $ make -j4 zImage
 ```
 That will provide the necessary kernel object files to build the pps-client driver.
 If you have not already downloaded the pps-client project, do it now:
 ```
-$ cd
+$ cd ..
 $ git clone --depth=1 https://github.com/rascol/PPS-Client
 $ cd PPS-Client
 ```
-Now (assuming that the kernel source version was 4.1.20) make the pps-client project. `KERNELDIR` must point to the folder containing the compiled Linux kernel.
+Now (assuming that the kernel source version is 4.1.20) make the pps-client project.
+The `KERNELDIR` argument must point to the folder containing the compiled Linux kernel.
 If not, change it to point to the correct location of the "linux" folder.
 ```
-$ make KERNELDIR=~/linux KERNELVERS=4.1.20-v7+
+$ make KERNELDIR=~/rpi/linux KERNELVERS=4.1.20-v7+
 ```
 That will build the installer, `pps-client-4.1.20-v7+`.
 Run it on the RPi as root:
 ```